 Certain features are necessary because they fulfill the reasons for implementing an SNF software program, namely that it will improve residents’ safety, quality outcomes, efficiency, and profitability at your LTC facility.

-Here are the features that any EHR software must have:
+Here are the features that any long term care EHR must have:

 - Minimum Data Set: MDS helps with observing the federally-mandated process for clinical assessment of residents.
 It also provides a comprehensive assessment of each resident’s functional capabilities and helps nursing home and SNF staff identify health problems.

-- Clinical eMAR and eTAR: The EHR you select should allow you to manage both electronic medication administration records (eMAR) and electronic treatment administration records (eTAR).
+- Clinical eMAR and eTAR: The long term care software that you select should allow you to manage both electronic medication administration records (eMAR) and electronic treatment administration records (eTAR).